-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Supervised Exercise Therapy (SET) Prior authorization is required after 36 visits. \$25 copay for each Medicare-covered SET visit.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Supervised Exercise Therapy (SET) Prior authorization is required after 36 visits.
+10% of the total cost for each Medicare- covered SET visit.
 50% of the total cost for each Medicare- covered SET visit.
 SET is covered for members who have symptomatic peripheral artery disease (PAD).
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Services that are covered for you What you must pay when you get these services Í In-Network Out-of-Network Telehealth Services (Non-Medicare covered) \$0 copay for each telehealth visit with Teladoc.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Telehealth Services (Non-Medicare covered) \$0 copay for each telehealth visit with Teladoc.
 Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
 Certain types of visits may require internet and a cameraenabled device.
 Offered 24 hours a day, 7 days a week with board certified doctors.
 Covered services include general medical, behavioral health, and dermatology.
 Must use Teladoc doctors for this benefit.
 To find a provider and schedule and appointment, call 1-800-teladoc (835-2362) , 24 hours a day, 7 days a week.
 You can also visit Teladoc.com or use the Teladoc mobile app.

-Services that are covered for you What you must pay when you get these services · · In-Network Out-of-Network Transportation services (Non- Medicare covered) Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Transportation services (Non- Medicare covered) to plan-approved healtl Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
 You must use SafeRide for this benefit to be covered.
 Health-related locations include inpatient facilities and medical centers.
 Rides may be provided by taxis, rideshare services, vans, and nonemergency medical transport as determined by our transportation partner.
-Uber and Lyft are part of the SafeRide network and subject to availability.
-To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
+Uber and Lyft are part of the SafeRide network and subject to availability. must be submitted to A reimbursement.
+All ride orized 72 hours in alth Plans and a receipt TRIO Health Plans for es, both in and out of the same up to 24 one- To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
 Rides should be scheduled at least 48 hours in advance.
 Rides scheduled less than 48 hours in advance are subject to availability.
 You must cancel rides at least 3 hours before the scheduled pick-up time.
 If not, the ride will be deducted from your annual ride balance.
 Trips are limited to 75 miles one-way unless approved by the plan.